Sheriff Mustapha Dibba: Vice president

 Following the overthrow of the Jawara government in 1994, the NCP and other political parties were banned.
 The ban on the NCP was lifted in mid-2001 and Dibba contested the election held on 18 October of that year.
-He was defeated by incumbent President Yahya Jammeh and placed fourth out of five candidates, winning 3.8% of the vote.
+He was defeated by incumbent president Yahya Jammeh and placed fourth out of five candidates, winning 3.8% of the vote.

 Dibba then gave his support to Jammeh and his party, the Alliance for Patriotic Reorientation and Construction, and after the legislative elections of January 2002, he was elected Speaker of the National Assembly at the first meeting of the new legislature on 3 February.

-In April 2006, Dibba was arrested for nine days and dismissed as speaker; he was allegedly linked to the coup attempt against Jammeh in the previous month.
+A well-known political figure in Gambian politics and a former vice president, Sheriff Mustapha Dibba was detained for nine days in 2006.
+He was purportedly involved in a plot to overthrow Yahya Jammeh, the president at the time.
+Dibba was detained after it was alleged that he had participated in an effort to topple the government.
+But nine days later, he was freed and no official charges were made against him.
+His detention was a component of a larger campaign against groups seen to pose a threat to Jammeh's authority..
 Dibba himself was over 65 years old by this time and was therefore not eligible to run.
 Nevertheless, after his release, he reaffirmed his loyalty to President Jammeh.
 He later retired from politics prior to his death.

+Death

-He died from a heart attack at the Royal Victoria Teaching Hospital (RVTH) in Banjul on the morning of 2 June 2008, at the age of 71, after being hospitalized on 30 May.
+He died from a heart attack at the Royal Victoria Teaching Hospital (RVTH) in Banjul on the morning of 2 June 2008, aged 71, after being hospitalized on 30 May.